BSE SENSEX: Etymology

 The term Sensex was coined by Deepak Mohoni, a stock market analyst in 1989.
-BSE Sensitive Index then was at about 750 points. it is a portmanteau of the words Sensitive and Index.
+BSE Sensitive Index then was at about 750 points.
+Sensex is a portmanteau of the words Sensitive and Index.

 Calculation

+The BSE has some reviews and modifies its composition to be sure it reflects current market conditions.
+The index is calculated based on a free float capitalisation method, This is calculated using the formula: